Launcherspider/3D-Spacemouse/README.md

 ## **Fork update:**

 I changed the code, so it works in OnShape and similar CAD applications.
 I used AI to help me, since I do not code usually.

-The Stl and Step files are all replaced.
+All the Stl and Step files are replaced.
 I optimized it for 3D printing.
-The Mouse can be assembled directly after printing, no support matirial needed.
+The mouse can be assembled directly after printing, no support material needed.
 See Print_All.stl for optimal orientation.
 The Base_bottom can be filled after printing no pausing needed.
 I used plaster to weighten the Base.
 Steel would be better, lead would be best.

 <img src="Images/Render Cut 2.PNG">